awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 :::

-# Training Llama-2 Model using Trainium, Neuronx-Nemo-Megatron and MPI operator
+# Training a Llama-2 Model using Trainium, Neuronx-Nemo-Megatron and MPI operator
 Welcome to the comprehensive guide on training the [Meta Llama-2-7b ](https://ai.meta.com/llama/#inside-the-model) model on Amazon Elastic Kubernetes Service (EKS) using AWS Trainium, Neuronx-Nemo-Megatron and the MPI Operator. (https://github.com/kubeflow/mpi-operator).

 In this tutorial you will learn how to run multi-node training jobs using [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) accelerators in Amazon EKS.
 Specifically, you will pretrain Llama-2-7b on 4 AWS EC2 trn1.32xlarge instances using a [subset of the RedPajama dataset](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample).